 A lawsuit is usually necessary if an employer does not have workers’ compensation coverage.
 However, because workers’ compensation only covers medical expenses and lost wages, many injured workers choose to file a lawsuit to seek compensation for the full cost of their injuries, including past and future financial losses, as well as pain and suffering expenses.
 A lawsuit should also be filed if a third party was responsible for your injuries.

-Contact the Law Offices of George Salinas Today
+Contact the George Salinas Injury Lawyers Today

 If you have been injured in an oil rig accident, you may be faced with a lengthy recovery and significant medical expenses.
 You likely have a lot on your plate, and filing a workers’ compensation claim or a work injury lawsuit is a complicated process filled with deadlines, strict legal standards, and a requirement to prove that your expenses are directly related to your accident.
-The experienced workers’ compensation attorneys at the Law Offices of George Salinas can help you deal with insurance companies, uncooperative employers, and other aspects of the legal process.
+The experienced workers’ compensation attorneys at the George Salinas Injury Lawyers can help you deal with insurance companies, uncooperative employers, and other aspects of the legal process.
 While we cannot guarantee a favorable result in your case, our attorneys will work hard to develop a strong case and secure compensation for the full cost of your injuries.
 If the insurance company fails to offer a reasonable initial settlement, we are prepared to take your case to trial.
 We will also provide you with top-notch communication and careful guidance as you make choices regarding your legal options.